en_USEnglish

 Using text links

-Use text links rather than images or buttons for internal links.
-Text links are easier for users and search engines to identify, and offer a better browsing experience.
+Use text links instead of images or buttons for internal links.
+Text links are easier for users and search engines to identify, and they provide a better browsing experience.

 Use a variety of link anchors to avoid over-optimization and make links more natural.
-Use anchors that describe the content of the linked page, rather than generic or over-optimized anchors.
+Use anchors that describe the content of the linked page, rather than generic or overly optimized anchors.

 Avoid excessive links

-Avoid creating too many internal links on the same page.
+Avoid creating too many internal links on a single page.
 Too many links can dilute PageRank and make navigation confusing for users.
 Prioritize link quality over quantity.

 Limit external links